Hardweb - Making websites work Webmaster Thatcher David

 These search engine have lost in the marketplace and barely scratch the scale compared to the big 3 (or 4 counting AOL)

-Altavista Altavista Australia AltaVista used to be good, now it charges money to be listed and is pretty hopeless but still gets a lot of traffic
+AltaVista used to be the best and then it started to charge money to be listed and is now pretty hopeless but still gets a trickle of search traffic.

-In theory you shouldnt even have to submit your page to the search engines because little robots go forth every day and find your page eventually and index it for you.
-Well that's the theory anyway.
+Really you shouldn't have to "submit" your page to search engines because little robots go forth every day and find your page from other pages links to it, and will gladly index it as soon as they find it.

 .

 So, anyway if you're a client , CHECK THEM ALL OUT!, plug in the words you want to find your company and see if you come up!
-If you dont come up near the top, maybe we can work something out so email me thatch@hardweb.com.au
+If you dont then contact me and I will help you with some SEO

 The Rest

-Spire Project Kind of cool but I don't use it regularly
+Spire is cool but I don't use it regularly

 www.hardweb.com.au